-The approach addresses the need or challenge identified in Question 5

-, and the main innovations are highlighted.
+The approach addresses the need or challenge, and the main innovations are highlighted.
 Evidence shows that the proposed development is innovative, and that the applicant has the freedom to operate.
 It is demonstrated how the project outputs will differentiate from those of competitors.

-The approach may address the need or challenge identified in Question 5 and the innovations are highlighted.
+The approach may address the need or challenge identified in Question 4 and the innovations are highlighted.
 The level of innovation or freedom to operate is not strongly backed up with evidence.
 Innovation focus is plausible and shows a link to improvements in competitiveness, productivity, or both.

-The approach is not well defined or inconsistent with the need or challenge identified in Question 5.
+The approach is not well defined or inconsistent with the need or challenge identified in Question 4.
 Improvement in competitiveness or productivity is not very convincing.

-The approach is poorly defined with an unconvincing or no link to the need or challenge identified in Question 5.
+The approach is poorly defined with an unconvincing or no link to the need or challenge identified in Question 4.
 There is little or no identification of how this will improve competitiveness.

-Question 7.
+Question 6.
 Team and resources